kedar-bhumkar/PAPA-frontend/replit.md

     - **Expenses Card**: Expandable categories with detailed line items, sorted by amount.
     - **Investments Card**: Displays US and India current balances and 12-month projections.
 Includes an "Investment Advice" section with hover-to-expand text.
 Currency values are pre-formatted from the API.
     - **AI News Card**: Displays a summary section (truncated, hover-to-expand, modal for full text) and source-grouped items (truncated, hover-to-expand, modal for all items from source).
 Hyperlinks are automatically detected.
 Uses `FormattedResearchContent` for enhanced text display in modals.
     - **Scraped Data Card**: Displays title, external link, and summary.
 Truncated summary with hover-to-expand.
-Maximize2 icon opens a full-screen dialog modal with formatted content.
+Maximize2 icon opens a full-screen dialog modal with bullet-pointed content.
+Includes left/right date navigation buttons to browse data by day (filters on `created_at` column).
+Right button hidden when viewing today's data.
     - **Card Theming**: Visually distinct cards for different data types using gradient backgrounds (e.g., events: purple-pink, AI news: blue, scraped data: teal-cyan).
     - **Reusable Components**: `TruncatedReveal` for consistent truncate-hover patterns.